 Did you watch “What Not to Wear” when it was on TV?
 The top-rated show with Stacy London and Clinton Kelly was a smash hit, and the re-runs are still going if you can find them.
-If you remember, it was all about taking a nominated sister or friend or daughter who needed a style make-over.
+I’ve been watching on Discovery+ if you’ve got that service.
+If you remember, it was about taking a nominated sister, friend, or daughter who needed a style make-over.
 Or, so her friends and relatives thought!
-I absolutely love a good ‘before and after,’ so I was a massive fan of the show, always wondering what I would do with that $5,000 charge card to spend on my new wardrobe.
+I love a good ‘before and after,’ so I was a massive fan of the show, always wondering what I would do with that $5,000 charge card to spend on my new wardrobe.

-If I only had a fistful of $5,000 gift cards, I could give away!
+If I only had a fistful of $5,000 gift cards to give away!
 Instead, let’s pretend you have one in your hand.
-And, we’ll all walk through the five style-finding resources to learn a little about ourselves right now.
-And, a little about how we can dress in our own unique style.
-The style that will be comfortable, cute, and maybe a little sassy!
+And we’ll all walk through the five style-finding resources to learn a little about ourselves.
+And a little about how we can dress in our unique style.
+The style will be comfortable, cute, and maybe a little sassy!